“I remember only ideas and sensations.” (Ulysses, the Corrected Text, page 7.)

 I like being in Zürich.
 It is visually and culturally engaging.

-Aix en Provence is where Cézanne lived and worked.
+Where Cézanne lived and worked.

 When I observed in person the subjects of various paintings from the locations where he made them, Cézanne’s reorganization of the optical reality of the motifs was more clearly evident than was apparent from looking at prints and photographs.
 It is obvious that Cézanne was indifferent to depicting beauty and was concerned, instead, with rearranging the compositional elements of what he was looking at, in order to create visually satisfactory paintings.

-[Add Pissaro and Cézanne paintings with captions.]
+[Add Pissaro and Cézanne paintings of “View of the Hermitage at Pontoise” with a caption.]

 background image on